The following article originally appeared on deansomerset.com. It is republished here with permission.

 The main issue with a butt wink isn’t the fact that the hips get rolled forward, but that the lumbar spine goes through a extension-flexion-extension cycle with additional load placed on top of it.

-This is a very common mechanism for disc injuries, and could also lead into some pars articularis fractures if under enough load, and potentially some SI joint issues from the increased stabilization demands of the ligamental support system through the region to try to keep your spine from exploding all over itself.
+This is a very common mechanism for disc injuries, and could also lead into some pars articularis fractures if under enough load, and potentially some sacroiliac joint issues from the increased stabilization demands of the ligamental support system through the region to try to keep your spine from exploding all over itself.

 If the demands exceed the ability of the ligaments to manage, you have a very unhappy SI joint.

 As a result of this, everyone and their dog on the internet has jumped on the “how to fix butt wink” bandwagon without really understanding why it happens in the first place.